dantheman213/gps-atlas/README.md

 # gps-atlas

-Auto-detect popular GPS devices using serial or USB-serial connections with no external drivers necessary.
+Auto-detect many popular GPS devices with no external drivers or setup necessary.
 Plot and map locations with ease.
+View or export GPS data in a variety of file formats that can be imported into popular applications such as Google Earth.

-Receive latitude and longitude in decimal degrees (DD), calculate bearing and speed, read NMEA GPS signals, get information about GPS satellites, and much more.
-Data can be received via stdout or file.
+Receive latitude and longitude in decimal degrees (DD), calculate bearing and speed, read NMEA GPS signals, get information about GPS satellites, and more.

 This is a console application and is available to download as a binary for your operating system.

+## Supported Devices

+Here are some devices that are supported with no configuration at all.
+More devices are supported than this but these are some that I tested personally or read specifications and shoud be guaranteed to perform.
+Any device using NMEA protocol and connects through serial (via physical or virtual interface like USB) should work just fine.

+Feel free to submit a pull request to add additional confirmed working devices.

+### Devices

+* BS-708
+* VK-162
+* VK-172

+### Modules

+* u-blox 6
+* u-blox 7

 ## Getting Started